 About Us

-People for Us was created with the disability community and a group chosen by Whaikaha – the Ministry of Disabled People
+People for Us worked with the disability community and a group chosen by Whaikaha – the Ministry of Disabled People to develop the service.

 In 2023, more than 420 people worked together.
 This included disabled people, tāngata whaikaha Māori, families, whānau, and service providers.